saequus/learn-python-favorites/README.md

 Starting from 0.5 years of experience.

 ### Consists of

-+ Tasks
+    Tasks
-+ Patterns
+    Patterns
-+ Algorithms
+    Algorithms
-+ SortTypes
+    SortTypes

 ### Running
-Every file can be run seperately in your favorite IDE; or simply in console with `python file.py`.
+Every file can be run separately in your favorite IDE; or simply in console with `python file.py`.